mohammadnazm/react-spinner-toolkit/README.md

 [https://react-spinner-toolkit.vercel.app/](https://react-spinner-toolkit.vercel.app/)

-A customizable loading spinner component for React applications.
+A customizable loading React Spinner Toolkit for React applications.
 The `react-spinner-toolkit` provides a variety of shapes and animations to enhance the user experience during loading states.

 ## Table of Contents